ky27100/Functional-Light-JS/manuscript/ch3.md

 With either style -- currying (such as `sum(1)(2)(3)`) or partial application (such as `partial(sum,1,2)(3)`) -- the call-site unquestionably looks stranger than a more common one like `sum(1,2,3)`.
 So **why would we ever go this direction** when adopting FP?
 There are multiple layers to answering that question.

-The first and most obvious reason is that both currying and partial application allow you to separate in time/space (throughout your codebase) when and where separate arguments are specified, whereas traditional function calls require all the arguments to be present at the same time.
+:one:The first and most obvious reason is that both currying and partial application allow you to separate in time/space (throughout your codebase) when and where separate arguments are specified, whereas traditional function calls require all the arguments to be present at the same time.
 If you have a place in your code where you'll know some of the arguments and another place where the other arguments are determined, currying or partial application are very useful.

-Another layer to this answer, specifically for currying, is that composition of functions is much easier when there's only one argument.
+:two:Another layer to this answer, specifically for currying, is that composition of functions is much easier when there's only one argument.
 So a function that ultimately needs three arguments, if curried, becomes a function that needs just one, three times over.
 That kind of unary function will be a lot easier to work with when we start composing them.
 We'll tackle this topic later in [Chapter 4](ch4.md).

-But the most important layer is specialization of generalized functions, and how such abstraction improves readability of code.
+:three:But the most important layer is specialization of generalized functions, and how such abstraction improves readability of code.

 Consider our running `ajax(..)` example: